 American Concrete Institute (ACI) Pakistan Chapter has been established in the department to promote research activities in the area of concrete technology and reinforced concrete.
 The ACI chapter provides a platform to disseminate knowledge about concrete and latest development about the codes and specifications.
-Recently, the department has achieved ACI Outstanding University Award.
+The department has achieved ACI Outstanding University Award for last three years.